thoughtbot/ruby-science/book/solutions/extract_class.md

 # Extract Class

 Dividing responsibilities into classes is the primary way to manage complexity in object-oriented software.
-Extract class is the primary mechanism for introducing new classes.
+Extract Class is the primary mechanism for introducing new classes.
 This refactoring takes one class and splits it into two by moving one or more methods and instance variables into a new class.